DroidScript/Docs/files/README.md

 	}
 	```
 - \<lang\>/\<scope\>**-base.json**:
 	Put member definitions which are often needed here.
-The keys are 10 digit hashes starting with a '#' which are used to refer to members in the \<scope\>.json file:
+The keys are 10 digit IDs starting with a '#' which are used in the \<scope\>.json file to refer to scope-base members:
 	```js
 	{
 		"#0123456789": { /* <member object> */ }